 Limited Flight (Not Gutta) Version

-The Vardon limited flight ball is a gutta replacement ball approved in some gutty era events.
+The Vardon limited flight ball is a gutta replacement ball approved in most gutty era events.
 Please check with the tournament director or application.

 Modern Ball Version